bhits/consent2share/infrastructure/README.md

 ## Development

-This docker compose file is designed to run Consent2Share application on developer machine.
+This docker compose file in Development fodler is designed to run Consent2Share application on developer machine.
 Compared to the deployment one-server option, this one doesn't set any memory constraints on Docker containers because developer's machine may has limited memory on docker-machine.

 ## Scripts

 ### build-all.sh
 This script is used to build all consent2share APIs' docker images on local machine.

-After clone the c2s-runner repository under the same workspace with other consent2share APIs repositories.
+After clone the this repository under the same parent folder as other Consent2Share project repositories.
 Run `build-all.sh` in `git bash` or `terminal/command line` after navigate to `scripts` folder.

 Run `docker images` to check all created docker images.

 ### publish-dockerhub.sh

-This script is used to tag docker images and publish to the dockerhub.
-Image tag is same as pom.xml version number in each APIs.
+This script is used to tag Docker images and publish to the Dockerhub.
+Docker image tag is same as the version number of the corresponding Consent2Share project.

 ## Reference
 For more detail, please refer to `README.md` file in each repository for Consent2Share.

+## Report Issues
+Please use [GitHub Issues](https://github.com/bhits/consent2share/issues) page to report issues.